ibm-cloud-docs/speech-to-text/async.md

 -   The job was submitted without a callback URL.
 -   The job was submitted with a callback URL but without specifying the `recognitions.completed_with_results` event.
+-   The job is not one of the 100 latest jobs.
+When the `id` path parameter isn't specified, only the 100 latest jobs are returned.

 However, you can still use the method to retrieve the results for a job that specified a callback URL and the `recognitions.completed_with_results` event.
 You can retrieve the results for any job as many times as you want as long as they remain available.
 A job and its results remain available until you delete them with the `DELETE /v1/recognitions/{id}` method or until the job's time to live expires, whichever comes first.
 By default, results expire after one week unless you specify a different time to live with the `results_ttl` parameter of the `POST /v1/recognitions` method.